MStarmans91/WORC/WORC/doc/static/additionalfunctionality.rst

 --------------------------------------------------------
 .. note:: The SMAC algorithm only works on Linux, because of its random forest surrogate model
     implementation.
 Make sure to use ``swig3.0``.
-To circumvent ``pyrfr`` issues with SMAC, we use a custom SMAC package that needs to be installed separately.
+To circumvent ``pyrfr`` issues with SMAC, we use a custom fork of the original SMAC package that needs to be installed separately.

 Steps to take in order to use SMAC within WORC: